akveg-map/class-descriptions/00_data_entry/293_ArcticWillowLowShrubMesic.md

 ### Floristics

 **Floristics Description:** This [level] is indicated by the low willows *Salix richardsonii*, *Salix pulchra*, and *Salix glauca,* which dominate the shrub canopy.
-Other highly constant species include, the dawrf shrubs *Salix reticulata, Betula nana,* *Vaccinium uliginosum,* and *Rhododendron tomentosum* ssp. *decumbens*, and the forbs *Petasites frigidus*, *Lupinus arcticus*, *Valeriana capitata*, *Polemonium acutiflorum*, *Polygonum viviparum*, *Rubus chamaemorus,* *Equisetum arvense*, and *Equisetum varigatum*.
-The graminoids, *Arctagrostis latifolia, Carex biglowii*, and *Poa arctica* occur on microhighs in low abundance and the sedges *Carex aquatilis* and *Eriophorum angustifolium occur in wet microlows at low abundance.
+Other highly constant species include the dwarf shrubs *Salix reticulata, Betula nana,* *Vaccinium uliginosum,* and *Rhododendron tomentosum* ssp. *decumbens*, and the forbs *Petasites frigidus*, *Lupinus arcticus*, *Valeriana capitata*, *Polemonium acutiflorum*, *Polygonum viviparum*, *Rubus chamaemorus,* *Equisetum arvense*, and *Equisetum varigatum*.
+The graminoids, *Arctagrostis latifolia, Carex biglowii*, and *Poa arctica* occur on microhighs in low abundance, and the sedges *Carex aquatilis* and *Eriophorum angustifolium* occur in wet microlows at low abundance.
 The most common and abundant bryophytes include *Hylocomium splendens*, *Aulacomnium palustre*, *Campylium stellatum*, *Rhytidium rugosum*, and *Tomentypnum nitens*.
 The lichen *Peltigera aphthosa* is often present at low abundance.

 [diagnostic_plot]